Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Bubbling

 \section{Bubbling}

 We now present our bubbling argument, following the first two cases from \cite{DS}.
-For the remainder of the paper, we do not consider the entire family of Hermitian-Yang-Mills connections $\Xi_t$ for $0<t<t_0$, and instead focus on a particular sequence $t_i\rightarrow0$ as the fiber degenerates.
-This is necessary, as the arguments in this section can only be applied to sequences.
-The downside of this approach is that the bubbling set will depend on which sequence we choose, although one can hope that with further analysis this set can be uniquely identified.
+Consider a sequence of Hermitian-Yang-Mills connections $\Xi_i$, corresponding to $\omega_{t_i}\in[\omega_{\mathbb P^1}+t^2_{i}\omega_X]$ as $t_i\rightarrow0$.
+Currently our argument depends on the sequence of connections we choose, although one can hope that with further analysis the set where bubbles occur can be uniquely identified by $(V,\partial_{\Xi})$.

-Consider the family of Ricci flat metrics $\omega_i = \omega_{t_i}$.
 Choose a compact set $K\subset \mathbb P^1\backslash Z_\pi$, where as before $Z_\pi$ is the image of the singular fibers under $\pi$.
-In a neighborhood $U$ of any point $b\in K$, we can choose affine coordinates $(x^1,x^2)$ where $b$ is at the origin, and coordinates $(x^1,x^2,y^1,y^2)$ on $\pi^{-1}(U)$.
-The curvature of $\Xi_i$ can now be decomposed as where $F_{B_i}$ and $F_{A_i}$ denote the base and fiber directions of the curvature, and $\kappa_i$ denotes the mixed terms.
-For each $b\in K$ we define the quantity \be m_i(b):=||F_{B_i}||_{L^\infty(E_b,H_0,g_{X})} + \frac{1}{t_i}||F_{A_i}||_{L^\infty(E_b,H_0,g_{X})}+||\kappa_i||^2_{L^\infty(E_b, H_0, g_{X})},\nonumber \ee where $g_{X}$ is the metric associated to the fixed K\"ahler form $\omega_{X}$.
+In a neighborhood $U$ of any point $x\in K$, we can choose affine coordinates $(x^1,x^2)$ where $x$ is at the origin, and coordinates $(x^1,x^2,y^1,y^2)$ on $X_U:=\pi^{-1}(U)$.
+The curvature of $\Xi_i$ can be decomposed as where $F_{B_i}$ and $F_{A_i}$ denote the base and fiber directions of the curvature, and $\kappa_i$ denotes the mixed terms.
+For each $x\in K$ we define the quantity \be m_i(x):=||F_{B_i}||_{L^\infty(E_x,H_0,g_{X})} + \frac{1}{t_i^2}||F_{A_i}||_{L^\infty(E_x,H_0,g_{X})}+||\kappa_i||^2_{L^\infty(E_x, H_0, g_{X})},\nonumber \ee where $g_{X}$ is the metric associated to the fixed K\"ahler form $\omega_{X}$.